 While Alan Scott liked my site when he was alive and even linked to it, this site is not affiliated with Ovencrafters and is not a replacement for purchase of their plans or book.
 Using the information on this site without purchasing Bread Builders and blueprints from Ovencrafters may not lead to successful construction of a woodfired oven.
 This is story of the oven I made and no liability is assumed by me or Ovencrafters.
-This information was gathered from a variety of sources and to the best of my knowledge does not infringe on the copyright of any publisher.
+This information was gathered from a variety of sources and does not infringe on the copyright of any publisher.

 This page details my construction process of my woodfired oven.
 If you have questions about building a wood fired oven after reading this page, please read the frequently asked questions.

 3-D computer images of the oven made by Jeff Boggess available here.
 A different set from David Stovall here.